mre/endler.dev/content/static/about/index.md

 My interests are scalability, performance and distributed systems;
 but I also play around with embedded systems and console emulation.
-I got my M.Sc. in Computer Science from [Universität Bayreuth].
+I got an M.Sc. in Computer Science from [Universität Bayreuth].
-At work, I improve the Backend infrastructure of [trivago] by making it faster and more reliable.
+At work, I improve the backend infrastructure of [trivago] by making it faster and more reliable.

 Nowadays, I mostly use _Golang_, _Python_, and _Rust_ to get stuff done.